grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 used to this kind of working.

 **Johnny:** do not worry, it is central to TDD, so you will grasp it in no time.
-Now, before we proceed to the next Statement, let us look at what we already achieved.
+Now, before we proceed to the next Statement, let's look at what we already achieved.
 First, we wrote a Statement that turned out false.
 Then, we wrote just enough code to make the Statement true.
 Time for a step called Refactoring.
 In this step, we will take a look at the